isa-group/ppinot4py/README.md

 ### Data measure

-A Data Measure is composed of 3 values:
+A data measure obtains values from the attributes of the event log and it is composed of 3 values:
-* data_content_selection: Column you want to select.
+* `data_content_selection`: The attribute you want to select.
-* Precondition: Condition you want to apply to the dataset, can be TimeInstantCondition, Series or String.
+* `precondition`: Condition you want to apply to the dataset, can be `TimeInstantCondition`, pandas `Series` or string.
-* First: Boolean value, if is true, it will take the first filtered value of each ID, if is false, will take the last value.
+* `first`: Boolean value, if is true, it will take the first filtered value of each case.
+If it is false, it will take the last value.

 ``` python
 class DataMeasure():